Cullinet/sqlimporter/README.md

 Automatically bypasses unfixable records to keep imports moving.

-Duplicate column name correction.
+Corrects duplicate column names in header.

-Delimited and fixed-width file support.
+Supports delimited and fixed-width files.

-Automatically append special columns like sequence numbers and import date/time.
+Automatically appends special columns like sequence number and import date/time.

-Replace embedded carriage returns and line feeds, trim columns, and other fixes.
+Replaces embedded carriage returns and line feeds, trim columns, and other fixes.

 Easy for anyone to use.

 Works with popular relational databases.

 # Download
 The best way to get the latest version is to download from the Microsoft Store.
 It's free to use forever for files with under 5,000 records and up to 2 files at a time.
-License keys can be purchased to process more file at a time without record limits.
+License keys can be purchased to remove limits.

 [Download Latest Version](https://apps.microsoft.com/store/detail/XP9M2FBRLMTWKV)